-3.1 sound as a guide
+3.1 Sound as a Guide

-There is a big mood switch in terms of sound between TURN() and normal gameplay.
+There is a big mood switch in terms of sound between TURN() mode and normal gameplay.
 During normal play, the players have to react on the fly to enemies movement and attacks, leading to a more frenetic and impulsive gameplay.
-This completely shifts when they enter TURN(), as the world around them becomes frozen.
-Instead of quick reaction, TURN() rewards slow, methodical thinking, asking players to come up with a strategy.
+This completely shifts when they enter TURN() mode, as the world around them becomes frozen.
+Instead of quick reaction, TURN() mode rewards slow, methodical thinking, asking players to come up with a strategy that won't backfire once they get back to combat.
 A muffled music and hummed melody guide the players towards that mentality change : When the soundscape is sharper, they have to be quick.
 When the soundscape becomes softer, they need to take their time and think.

-3.2 sound as a reward
+3.2 Sound as a Reward

-As mentioned before, TURN() makes the entire soundscape softer.
+As mentioned before, TURN() mode makes the entire soundscape softer.
 Upon exiting TURN() mode, Red will perform each action planned in quick succession whilst the game sounds become sharp again.
 Each action performed is also player-customized, creating unique sounds for each actions.
-This quick burst of sound combination, planned and customized by the players feel like a reward : they emphasize the hits and play whatever the players "composed" with their chips, showcasing their own creativity in a concrete, hearable way.
+This quick burst of sound combination, planned and customized by the players feel like a reward : they emphasize the hits and play whatever the players have "composed" with their chips, showcasing their own creativity in a concrete, hearable way.

-3.3 sound as a narrative
+3.3 Sound as a Narrative